Chiropractic

 Right Rotation: Normal=30 Exam- 25 with no pain

-The patient had decreased spasm, decreased pain, increased ability to perform ADL’s and his sleep had returned to normal.
+The patient had decreased spasm, decreased pain, increased ability to perform ADLs, and his sleep had returned to normal.
 The patient states that he was no longer having the same difficulties with regular activities of daily living.
-He was now able to walk for 45 minutes to 1 hour before the lower back pain flared up, he is able to stand for 1-2 hours before the lower back pain begins, he is able to sit for an hour or more before the lower back pain flares up.
-When the patient bends or lifts he has learned to use his core and lifts less than 20-30 pounds to avoid exacerbating his low back.
+He was now able to walk for 45 minutes to 1 hour before the lower back pain flared up; he was able to stand for 1–2 hours before the lower back pain began; he was able to sit for an hour or more before the lower back pain flared up.
+When the patient bends or lifts, he has learned to use his core, and he lifts less than 20–30 pounds to avoid exacerbating his lower back.
 The patient also states he was no longer having difficulty getting a restful night’s sleep.
 The patient’s visual analog scale rating was 3 out of 10.

 Conclusion

-The patient presented 3 weeks post trauma with cervical and lumbar pain as well as headaches.
-The symptoms were progressing and the pain was radiating into the upper and lower extremities.
+The patient presented 3 weeks post-trauma with cervical and lumbar pain as well as headaches.
+The symptoms were progressing, and the pain was radiating into the upper and lower extremities.
 The history and exam indicated the presence of a herniated disc in the lower lumbar and cervical region.
-Cervical and lumbar MRI’s were ordered to identify the presence of the herniated disc as well as to determine whether or not the patient should be adjusted.
-The MRI results of both the cervical and lumbar MRI revealed herniated discs, however, because these discs were not causing cord compression it was safe to adjust the cervical and lumbar spine5.
+Cervical and lumbar MRIs were ordered to find the herniated disc and decide if the patient should be adjusted.
+The MRI results of both the cervical and lumbar MRI revealed herniated discs; however, because these discs were not causing cord compression, it was safe to adjust the cervical and lumbar spine.

 Competing Interests: There are no competing interests in the writing of this case report.